20 Top Tips for Visiting Lapland with Kids

 1. What’s the best age to take the kids to Lapland?

-The best age to take children to Lapland is when they’re as old as they can be without the magic having already disappeared.
+The best age for visiting Lapland with kids is when they’re as old as they can be without the magic having already disappeared.
 Most of the companies don’t recommend the trip for children under 4 and I can see why.
 The temperatures can drop (we experienced -32) and the kids need to be able to understand how to keep themselves warm.
-The huskys and reindeer rides can be lost on the younger ones too, and they are very much part of the overall experience.
+The huskies and reindeer rides can be lost on the younger ones too, and they are very much part of the overall experience.
 In my heart of hearts I’d say 6/7/8 are perfect ages.

 2. How long should we stay in Lapland?

 A 2-3 night trip seems to be the most popular way to do Lapland, but there are also week long trips and also day trips too.
 If you don’t want or need to do any of the additional activities then a 2 night trip is long enough, as you get the afternoon on the day you are arrive and the morning of the day you leave, in addition to your Search for Santa day.
 It is also cheaper to do the 2 night trip, as with a 3 night trip you get an adventure day and the additional activities can really start to add up.